sahoodebasis/BOOTSTRAPECOM/README.md

 # BOOTSTRAPECOM

-Static pages of a Ecommerce food site.
+Static pages of a Ecommerce food site using Bootstrap.